isabella232/sfcc-helpcenter/content/md/cartridge-configuration/05-import-media-configuration.md

 Even if you can upload video files by using "Other", please consider That
 1. the PIM **is not** a CDN nor a DAM
 2. the upload processing time can be extremely long, depending the size of your files.

+We don't recommend storing media at the PIM level (unless you have very few files).
+For performance reasons, we strongly recommend that you use a DAM associated with a CDN (or equivalent) to store your media so that the connector synchronization only transfers URL-type information in SFCC.
 :::